pprados/patch_langchain_common/PR_README.md

 Unfortunately, this approach isn’t always feasible.
 In such cases, we can apply the approach used for images, by injecting tables and images between two paragraphs in the page’s text flow.
 This is always better than placing them at the end of the page.

 # Combining Pages
-As mentioned, we want to work with the text flow of a document, rather than by page.
+As mentioned, in a RAG project, we want to work with the text flow of a document, rather than by page.
 A mode is dedicated to this, which can be configured to specify the character to use for page delimiters in the flow.
 This could simply be `\n`, `------\n` or `\f` to clearly indicate a page change, or `<!-- PAGE BREAK -->` for seamless injection in a Markdown viewer without a visual effect.

 Why is it important to identify page breaks when retrieving the full document flow?
 Because we generally want to provide a URL with the chunk’s location when the LLM answers.
 While it’s possible to reference the entire PDF, this isn’t practical if it’s more than two pages long.
 It’s better to indicate the specific page to display in the URL.
 Therefore, assistance is needed so that chunking algorithms can add the page metadata to each chunk.
 The choice of delimiter helps the algorithm calculate this parameter.